• Products

 Next Steps

-1 Download “The Affluent Mindset” workbook for more affluent prospecting ideas
+1. Download “The Affluent Mindset” workbook for more affluent prospecting ideas

-2 Choose an affluent client and identify prospects in three of their spheres
+2. Choose an affluent client and identify prospects in three of their spheres

-3 Arrange three introductions to prospects you identify
+3. Arrange three introductions to identified prospects

 Oechsli is not an affiliate or subsidiary of Hartford Funds.